+The aim of the project Illicit Antiquities in the Museum is to explore ways to study illicit antiquities in museums.
 Illicit antiquities are objects with a tainted acquisition history, meaning illegally excavated, illegally exported out of their country of origin, and/or traded illegally on the art market.
 Due to the special character of the antiquities market, illicit antiquities transform into commodities during the process of changing hands and they end as museum objects or collector’s items.
 In recent years, more and more classical archaeological museum objects have, however, been identified as illicit antiquities when evidence of a tainted acquisition history appeared.
 The number is growing, as is the number of such objects returned to their countries of origin.
 These antiquities are products of criminal activities, but they are not criminal in themselves.
 They are important part of the evidence in criminological research.
-The aim of the research project is to explore ways to study illicit antiquities in museums so that they can be used in future archaeological research on the past without sanctioning the criminal activities that they represent in the present?
+But can they also be used in future archaeological research on the past without sanctioning the criminal activities that they represent in the present?

 This project takes the concepts of contextualisation and object life-histories as essential theoretical frameworks.
 Contextualisation is not only defining an archaeological find spot, but recognising that objects move through different contexts during a lifetime.
-Hodder & Hutson (2003) underline the dialectic role between object and subject: the object in itself is mute, speaking only through the interpreter.
+Hodder & Hutson underline the dialectic role between object and subject: the object in itself is mute, speaking only through the interpreter.
 In this way, contextualisation is continuously constructed in a dynamic process where past and present cannot be separated but must be seen as timeless.
 This is investigated through object biographies as object life-histories.
 The object biography traditionally covers the birth, life, and death of an object, with death traditionally defined as the end of use in the past, whereas object life-history is frequently used in studies looking at the macro-scale objectives covering entire groups of objects.
 In the current project, biographical studies of selected objects begin with the period after recovery: the modern history of the museum object as a precondition to study the meaning and function in Antiquity.